 In 2006 physician Gary Steinman found that those who eat animal products, particularly dairy, are five times more likely to have twins.
 In others words, if you want double the trouble, stock up on milk and cheese.
 Some studies believe these results stem from the use of insulin-like growth factor in cows.

 Yams are said to stimulate your ovaries thus increasing your chances of multiple births.
 According to a number of articles, an African tribe whose diet was rich in yams had a twin birth rate four times higher than the global average.

 Fruit and vegetables

 Women who consume a lot of vitamins are more likely to welcome two bundles of joy.
-(In other words, those who eat plenty of fruit and vegetables.)
+Therefore, those who eat plenty of fruit and vegetables are increasing their odds.
 If yams aren’t your thing, this lot can also help: kiwis, carrots, sweet potatoes, broccoli, asparagus and sprouts.

 Folic acid supplements